 Correction of Prominent Ears or Pinnaplasty is a type of cosmetic plastic surgery where correction of prominent or abnormally shaped ears is done.
 Prominent Ears or bat ears as they are commonly called, frequently make people anxious and thus loss of self-confidence.
-Ear correction surgery, or 'otoplasty' and in some cases 'pinnaplasty' addresses this problem by re-positioning overly prominent ears closer to the head.
-Pinnaplasty or otoplasty is an operation which adjusts the shape of the cartilage within the ear to create the missing folds and to allow the ear to lie closer to the side of the head.
-Because the operation is carried out from behind the ears, a small scar is left close to the groove between the ear and the side of the head.
-The procedure can be carried out under local anaesthetic, but in young children a general anaesthetic is usually required.
-Where the lobe of the ear is especially large, a small procedure to reduce its size, or when split lobule is present, its stitching surgery is called lobuloplasty.
+Ear correction surgery, or 'otoplasty' as commonly known addresses this problem by making these overly prominent ears closer to the head.
+Pinnaplasty or otoplasty is an operation which reshapes the cartilage to make the ear lie closer to the side of the head.
+As the operation is done on the back side of ears, a small scar thus formed lies behind the ear and making it close to the side of the head.
+As the procedure is carried out in young children so general anaesthesia is usually required.
+When the lobe of the ear is large, a small procedure is done to reduce its size, or when split lobule is present, its stitching surgery is called lobuloplasty.

-Performing the procedure in local anaesthesia allows patients to leave the clinic on the day of the surgery.
-The surgery itself runs without any pain but after the surgery for 2-3 days a patient can feel pain and discomfort in treated area.
-It can be controlled by painkillers.
+Lobuloplasty is usually done under local anaesthesia, so patients can leave the clinic on the day of the surgery.
+The surgery procedure itself is without any pain due to local anaesthesia but after the surgery patient can feel pain for 2-3 days.
+This pain can be controlled by simple painkillers.